demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandard/README.md

 The old integration is deprecated because Carbon Black have released a new version of their API.
 The new integration supports new commands, Also added a Mapper and a Layout.

-## Configure Carbon Black Defense v2 on Cortex XSOAR
+## Configure Carbon Black Endpoint Standard on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Carbon Black Defense v2.
+2. Search for Carbon Black Endpoint Standard.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |